Brian-Pho/Textbook-Notes/content/posts/books/so-you-want-to-be-a-neuroscientist/index.md

 - Bring a good scientist means having a critical eye for weaknesses in experimental designs and interpretations.
 - Don't dive in before you feel ready to take on a few challenging years.
 - Typical three stages of a neuroscience PhD
-    1. First year: coursework + research rotations
+    1. First year: coursework + research rotations.
-    2. Second year: coursework + research in you PhD lab
+    2. Second year: coursework + research in you PhD lab.
     3. Third plus years: research.
 All day, most days.
 - Most programs will pay you a small yearly stipend as a graduate student.
 - Almost every university will pay for your tuition costs and health insurance.